Rahul8320/FormulaOneApi/README.md

 - Create a new driver or achievement.
 - View a list of drivers or their achievements.
 - Update driver or achievement details.
+- Add logs for error or update events.

 The Swagger page streamlines the process of managing drivers and achievements, making it easy and efficient to perform these tasks.